martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_cluster_configuration.rst

 Cluster configuration
 ======================

-|project_name| provides the possibility to instantiate Galaxy with `SLURM <slurm.schedmd.com>`_ as Resource Manager and to customize the number of virtual workern nodes and the workenr nodes and front-end server virtual hardware, e.g. vCPUs and memory.
+|project_name| provides the possibility to instantiate Galaxy with `SLURM <slurm.schedmd.com>`_ as Resource Manager and to customize the number of virtual worker nodes and the worker nodes and front-end server virtual hardware, e.g. vCPUs and memory.

 Furthermore, automatic elasticity, provided using `CLUES <https://ec3.readthedocs.io/en/latest/arch.html#clues>`_, enables dynamic cluster resources scaling, deploying and powering on new working nodes depending on the workload of the cluster and powering-off them when no longer needed.
 This provides an efficient use of the resources, making them available only when really needed.